Great Danebull (Bull Terrier & Great Dane Mix): Info, Pictures, Traits

 Are These Dogs Good for Families? 🏡

-Truthfully, few breeds make better family dogs than the Great Danebull!
+Truthfully, few canines make better family dogs than the Great Danebull!
 These giant sweethearts are incredible with children.
-They seem to subconsciously understand that they need to be gentle protectors and they fill that role perfectly.
+They seem to understand that they need to be gentle protectors, and they fill the role perfectly.

-If you’re planning to get a Great Danebull as a guard dog, then you should know that they’re extremely friendly with everyone.
+If you plan to get a Great Danebull as a guard dog, you should know that they’re friendly with everyone.
 They’ll get along with any of your guests and generally don’t show any signs of aggression.
-But if they feel there’s a threat, the inner protector will come out and they’ll make their displeasure known.
+But if they feel a threat, the inner protector will come out, and they’ll make their displeasure known.

 Does This Breed Get Along with Other Pets? 🐶 😽

-Since they’re such a friendly breed in general, Great Danebulls tend to do very well with other pets.
-Though they are a large dog, they don’t have a strong prey drive, so they get along well with smaller animals.
+Since they’re so affectionate, Great Danebulls tend to do very well with other pets.
+Though they are large dogs, they don’t have a strong prey drive, so they get along well with smaller animals.
 They’ve even been known to do fine with cats.
-Just make sure to socialize your Great Danebull early and it should get along with pretty much everyone!
+Make sure to socialize your Great Danebull early, and they should get along with everyone!

 Things to Know When Owning a Great Danebull: